FireStarW/sweetHud/README.txt

 Engy Metal
 Scoreboard
 winpanel (including arena)

+Hidden Functionality:
+In the backpanel ui, the "q" key is a shortcut to the back button and the "e" key is a shortcut to closing

 Overrides: copy the stuff inside each override folder to the inside of the "Sweethud" folder No health image minmode 1- removes the health icon next to health when minmode is on